Life well-lived is a balance between safety and risk, between rest and excitement.

 If you are considering couples counseling, it's important for you to know that the treatment is for the relationship, never to "fix" one partner or the other.
 I find it wonderfully surprising how many "hopeless" relationships can be brought back to life, when both parties are willing.

-Articles by Cheryl Gerson
+Cheryl Gerson Success Stories